TWA Flight 529: Investigation

 The CAB investigated the accident, and as the wreckage pieces were reassembled and scrutinized, it became apparent that a critical 5/16 inch AN-175-21 nickel steel bolt was missing in the elevator boost linkage mechanism.
 By carefully examining and analyzing the various scuff marks and grease patterns near the missing bolt, the CAB investigators concluded that the bolt had fallen out prior to the aircraft's disintegration and collision with the ground, and not as a result of the accident itself.
 Without the bolt in place, the elevator (when in boost mode), and hence the entire aircraft, would become uncontrollable.
-This lead the investigators to deduce that the bolt had fallen out, most likely by working itself loose, a short time prior to the beginning of the accident sequence.
+This led the investigators to deduce that the bolt had fallen out, most likely by working itself loose, a short time prior to the beginning of the accident sequence.

 The design of the Lockheed Constellation L-049 aircraft allowed the pilots to disable the hydraulic elevator boost and control the elevators manually via direct mechanical linkage.
 The pilots of the accident flight apparently attempted to revert to manual control as the aircraft began to pitch up, but the design was such that a continuous nose down pressure on the elevators made the shift to manual elevator control mechanically impossible.
 Thus, according to the CAB's reconstruction of events, as the pilots were desperately applying nose down pressure to avoid a stall, they were also hampering themselves from shifting to manual mode and regaining elevator control.

 On December 18, 1962, the CAB published its final report on the accident, concluding that the probable cause was "... the loss of an AN-175-21 nickel steel bolt from the parallelogram linkage of the elevator boost system, resulting in loss of control of the aircraft."

 Aftermath

 As a result of their investigation of the accident, the CAB urged the FAA to mandate a redesign of the elevator boost control, so that the shift to manual mode could be easily carried out by the pilots, even when applying nose down pressure.
-The FAA replied that they had asked the manufacturer to incorporate procedural changes in the aircraft's flight manual, but did not require any design changes.
+The FAA replied that they had asked the manufacturer to incorporate procedural changes in the aircraft's flight manual, but did not require any design changes..

+The site of the crash has remained undeveloped even as the area around it has suburbanized.
+By the 1990s, trees and brush had covered most of the crash site; the site has recently been clear cut as of 2023.

-A memorial service was held at Prairie Trail Park in Willowbrook, Illinois, slightly east northeast of the crash site, on the 60th anniversary of the crash.
-A marker dedicated to the victims and first responders was unveiled at the ceremony.
-By the 1990s, trees and brush had covered most of the crash site.
-As of 2022, the crash site was mostly undeveloped woodland surrounded by houses.
+A memorial dedicated to the victims of the crash was unveiled in Prairie Trail Park in Willowbrook, Illinois, on September 1, 2021, on the 60th anniversary of the crash.
+The memorial is a short distance east-northeast of the crash site.